Horbenkodev/hugo-blog/content/posts/how-to-build-a-personal-finance-app/index.md

 ---
-title: How to Build Personal Financial App - Step by Step Guide
+ceoTitle: How to Build Personal Financial App - Step by Step Guide
+title: How to Create Your Own Personal Finance App
+breadcrumbs: "Financial App Development: Cost & Features"
+slug: how-to-build-a-personal-finance-app
+draft: false
-publishDate: '2022-01-03T00:00:00Z'
+publishDate: 2022-01-03T00:00:00.000Z
-authors: []
+image: Financial-App.png
+og_image: Financial-App.png
 description: Everyone aims at saving and multiplying their capital.
 For that, apps for budget management are highly demanded.
 Learn how to build a successful personal finance app and what you need to start.
-image: Financial-App.png
-og_image: Financial-App.png
 promote:
   promote: false
 top: false
-draft: true
+authors: []
+categories: []
 industries: []
-categories:
-- fintech
 ---
 <center><sub>Image source: <a href="https://dribbble.com/shots/3943504-Banking-App" rel="nofollow" target="_blank">Dribbble - Anadea</a></a></sub></center>